Energy Support

 3 PM Shoulder (Partial Peak)

-This home's energy costs have partially increased during the shoulder time period.
+This home's energy costs have partially increased during the shoulder period.

-The homeowner has scheduled their Heating, Ventilation and Air Conditioning (HVAC) to start cooling their home before peak.
+The homeowner has scheduled their air conditioning to start cooling their home before peak.
 Powerwall is programmed through energy forecasts to discharge energy to avoid higher grid costs.
 Powerwall isn’t exporting any excess energy to the grid yet.

 Time-Based Control at 3pm